 The Bureau of Investigation is the law enforcement arm of the San Diego County District Attorney’s Office.
-It is made up of eight divisions, which include 124 District Attorney Investigators, 48 Public Assistance Fraud Investigators, 14 Process Servers, 10 Paralegals and 10 Investigative Technicians.
+It is made up of eight divisions, which include 121 District Attorney Investigators, 16 Process Servers, 11 Paralegals and 10 Investigative Technicians.

-The bureau provides diverse and skilled law enforcement investigative services to support the prosecutorial mission.
-During its annual recruitment, the Bureau of Investigation received more than 100 applications for 12 positions.
+Through the creative, focused and forward-thinking leadership of Chief Miguel Rosario and Assistant Chief Diane Snyder, and the dedicated efforts of investigators, the bureau has earned the reputation of being a model in the state of California.
+The bureau provides a wide range of skilled investigative services to support the District Attorney’s prosecutorial mission.
+During its annual recruitment, the Bureau of Investigation received more than 100 applications for nine positions.

-Accomplishments include handling more than 16,396 investigative service requests, which resulted in executing 301 search warrants and arresting 71 defendants.
-Additional results include:
+Accomplishments include handling more than 70,745 investigative tasks, executing 364 warrants and arresting 76 defendants.
+Additional achievements include:

 witness & suspect interviews

-The Bureau’s Child Abduction Unit conducted 149 investigations involving child custody violations.
-The unit was successful in recovering 68 abducted children from around the world.
-Out of those recoveries, the unit investigated 12 Hague cases involving children being abducted from or taken to other countries including, Mexico, Japan, Singapore, Spain, Australia and Romania.
+The Bureau’s Child Abduction Unit opened 78 investigations involving child custody violations.
+The unit was successful in recovering 34 abducted children from around the world.
+Out of those recoveries, the unit investigated 11 Hague cases involving children being abducted from or taken to other countries.

-We tracked 2,498 violations on the Visitation Reporting System, which is accessible via the District Attorney’s public website.
-We also directly handled more than 1,271 public contacts in regards to child custody issues.
+The unit tracked 2,344 violations on the Visitation Reporting System, which is accessible via the District Attorney’s public website.
+The unit also directly handled more than 845 public contacts in regards to child custody issues.

-The bureau paralegal program continues to be an asset to the overall function of the bureau by assisting investigators on tasks including:
+The bureau paralegal program continues to be an extremely valuable asset.
+Paralegals assist investigators on tasks including:

 - Investigating misidentification cases